20 Greatest Computer Programmers Of All Time

 Who is he: The man who needs no introduction.
 How could I leave out the world’s richest programmer whose software is used by the whole world?

 What he has done: For the first five years at Microsoft, Gates personally oversaw every single line of code that the company sent out, often fixing ones he deemed buggy or incorrect.
 In the early days, he and Paul Allen wrote a full BASIC language interpreter in assembly language for a computer they didn’t even have access to, which had only 4k bytes of memory.
-They wrote it on PDP-10 running on Intel 8080 emulator.
+They wrote it on a PDP-10 running on an Intel 8080 emulator.

 7. Brian Kernighan